dailynexus/recruitment/src/pages/teams/opinion.md

 Opinion writers get to explore the things that they are most passionate about and collaborate with a group of passionate and outgoing individuals.
 Not to mention, our weekly meetings are known to include kick-ass icebreakers and hilarious horoscope-writing sessions.

+To get involved with the Opinion section, email us at [opinion@dailynexus.com.](mailto:opinion@dailynexus.com)